FT-1802M: US model

 Do you know this rig?
 Tell us something about it!

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FT-1802M/E. Just bought or sold this model?
+We collect prices paid by real hams over the years to help you estimate the value of a used Yaesu FT-1802M/E. Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FT-1802M/E might be around:
+Based on historic data, today's second-hand price of the Yaesu FT-1802M/E is around: